 - The date and time of the appointment

 - Any special accommodations like someone riding with your or mobility issues

 To arrange your Medicaid Transportation trip call 1.855.687.4786 if you live in the Houston/Beaumont service area.
 If you live in Dallas/Fort Worth call 1.855.687.3255

 Red Cross offers non-emergency medical transportation to seniors and individuals with disabilities throughout Harris and Fort Bend counties.

 This is a free service although capacity is limited.
-You can utilize Red Cross as an option for medical transportation in Houston, but space is limited.
-Due to limited availability you are encouraged to schedule your ride at least 2 weeks in advance.
+You can utilize the Red Cross as an option for medical transportation in Houston, but space is limited.
+Due to limited availability, you are encouraged to schedule your ride at least 2 weeks in advance.
 Riders can request rides up to 30 days in advance.